Have Questions?

 770-472-9110

-Consecrated Care Inc has been providing recovery treatment and rehabilitation services to the residents of Jonesboro, GA. and those living within the surrounding communities.
+Consecrated Care Inc has been providing recovery treatment and rehabilitation services to the residents of Jonesboro, Georgia and those living within the surrounding communities.
 Today, Consecrated Care Inc provides services like trauma therapy, substance abuse counseling approach, group therapy, trauma-related counseling, motivational interviewing, contingency management/motivational incentive and others in keeping with its philosophy of following rehabilitation treatments that work best to help addicts achieve recovery.

 This alcohol and drug rehab facility also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - outpatient detoxification programs, outpatient individual counseling, long term drug rehab facilities, short term drug rehab centers, inpatient drug treatment and others.